How to Change Refresh Rate on Nvidia & AMD GPUs

 Having some difficulties with changing your refresh rate for a better and smoother gaming experience?

-In this article, I will show you a couple of different ways to change refresh rate on a monitor via your GPU.
+In this article, I will show you a couple of different ways to change the refresh rate on a monitor via your GPU.

 For the ones that want to take it a step further, I will show you how to overclock your refresh rate on Nvidia & AMD GPUs.